callistusystan/Algorithms-and-Data-Structures/Notes/Game Theory.md

 #### Insights

- 1. This is clearly an impartial game.
+ 1. This is an impartial game.
 Thus, we can apply the Sprague Grundy theorem.
  2. Each substring of x's is its own game.
 Similar to Nim, we can represent a game by the number of x's
  3. A move will create more simultaneous games, which we can use the **XOR** technique to find the grundy number.
 	 - Example: xxxxx